WissamDouskary/Smart-Delivery-v2/README.md

 - Automatically calculates total weight from products
 - Creates initial history entry
 - Sends email notification to sender
+- You can enter infos or id of receiver and sender if we have a new sender or receiver
+- Create or add products from database.

 **Response:**
 ```json